Mvrs/Mvrs/README.md

 My areas of interest are:
 - JavaScript infrasture: frameworks, tooling and libraries
 - Design Patterns and CSS architecture
-- Challenging and Transitional to the next level
+- Clean and Ambitious Projects

 📬 [DM me on Twitter](https://twitter.com/saschamars)